frankquinn89/pands_problem_sheet/README.md

   <dt>Week 4: collatz.py </dt>
   <dd>Colltaz Program.
 It take a positve integer input, if it is even then the program will divide it by 2 or if it is odd then it will multiply it by 3 and add 1.
 The program will repeat this process for each value until you get 1. </dd>

+   <dt>Week 5: weekday.py </dt>
+  <dd>This program gets the current day of the week.
+If it is a weekday (Monday - Friday) it will output "Yes, unfortunately today is a weekday".
+If it is the weekend (Saturday or Sunday), it will output "It's the weekend, yay!" </dd>